surrealdb/surrealdb.net/SurrealDb.Embedded.RocksDb/README.md

 ### Constructing a new SurrealDB client

-You can easily create a new SurrealDB RocksDB client which will provide a file instance of SurrealDB, backed by RocksDB.
+You can easily create a new SurrealDB client which will provide a file instance of SurrealDB, backed by RocksDB.

 ```csharp
 using var db = new SurrealDbRocksDbClient("data.db");